 While the underlying philosophy is common among the three paradigms, which is to ensure that tasks are performed by the machine without step-by-step instructions, the “learning technique” (that is, how the machines learn), is the real differentiator.
 Let us understand them with the aid of analogies from everyday life.

 Supervision is a common sight in our lives.
 Our school classrooms bank upon this mode, wherein an instructor breaks down the way a linear equation is solved, for instance.
-She does so by demonstrating examples, making her students solve them and then asking them to do the same with the unsolved exercises from the textbook.
+She does so by demonstrating examples, making her students solve them, and then asking them to do the same with the unsolved exercises from the textbook.
 This is typically how humans learn.

 A trial and error process ensues, in which most of the instances see the machine following a wrong order.
 It may switch on the power without putting in the contents in the jar.
 It might carry out the task without putting on the lid.
 It may grind suboptimally (a lot or quite less, such that the desired effect isn’t achieved).

 It maps its performance against the stipulated target and keeps going on.
 In the end, the machine ends up learning the so-called right way.
-Owing to the sheer number of trials over “training data” it may end up having a large worth of useful insights; it may even end up devising a new method which humans are not aware of and thus become the most efficient grinder in our history!
+Owing to the sheer number of trials over “training data” it may end up having a large worth of useful insights; it may even end up devising a new method that humans are not aware of and thus become the most efficient grinder in our history!

 The process stated above highlights the key components of a supervised ML model, which includes supplying the inputs and the target and using the optimization algorithm for minimizing (or maximizing, in specific cases) the objective function.
-Try discerning out these components from the example above, to form a clearer understanding.
+Try discerning these components from the example above, to form a clearer understanding.

 As far as a machine is concerned, this is where we do not put an explicit target for the model.
 We give it the inputs and envisage that the machine learns by obtaining a greater understanding of the dataset.
-This generally involves classification of data by methods like clustering.
+This generally involves the classification of data by methods like clustering.
 In everyday life, this situation can be explained with the classical archer example.

 We instruct the model “to shoot”.
-In case of supervised learning, explicit targets would have been provided in the form of shooting boards with a bullseye representing the highest achievable accuracy.
+In the case of supervised learning, explicit targets would have been provided in the form of shooting boards with a bullseye representing the highest achievable accuracy.
 Though, for unsupervised learning, these are not available.
 By unavailability, one can envisage limited resources (as in limited/unlabelled data), which render the first paradigm irrelevant.

 Coming back to the example, the robot archer keeps shooting indiscriminately in an objectless setting.
 After firing thousands or possibly, even millions of arrows, as an onlooker, we would see groups of arrows.